smrkem/rails-docker/README.md

 $ docker pull ruby:2.3.1
 ```

+Clone or unzip the repo into the name of the app you want to create.

-After cloning the repository, build the initial rails app on your host with:
+Build the initial rails app on your host using the docker ruby image:
 ```
-docker run --rm -it ruby:2.3.1 bash
+$ docker run --rm -it -v $PWD:/usr/src ruby:2.3.1 bash
 ```
-and then the usual rake commands inside the container.
+and then the usual commands inside the container.
+- `# cd /usr/src/`
+- `# gem install rails`
+- `# rails new app_name --skip-bundle --skip-test --skip-spring --skip-turbolinks -d postgresql`